Dynamics and Stability of Non-Smooth Dynamical Systems with Two Switches: Preliminaries

 where $\square' = \sfrac{d\square}{d\tau}$, $\mathbf{x} = \mathbf{x}(\tau)$ and $\mathbf{y} = \mathbf{y}(\tau)$.
 Applying at the previous system the time rescaling given by $t = \xi \tau$, we obtain the new system

 where $\dot{\square} = \sfrac{d\square}{dt}$, $\mathbf{x} = \mathbf{x}(t)$ and $\mathbf{y} = \mathbf{y}(t)$.

-As $0 < \xi < 1$, then \cref{sec:preliminaries:sub:gsp:eq:fast} and \cref{sec:preliminaries:sub:gsp:eq:slow} has exactly the same phase portrait, except for the trajectories speed, which is greater for first system and smaller for the second.
+As $0 < \xi < 1$, then \cref{sec:perturbacao_singular:eq:fast} and \cref{sec:perturbacao_singular:eq:slow} have exactly the same phase portrait, except for the trajectories speed, which is greater for first system and smaller for the second.
 Therefore, the following definition makes sense: